kupehtci/DOCUMENTATION/SOFTWARE QUALITY/Testing.md

 Testing is not to prevent bugs, testing is intended to observe deviations from expected behaviors.

+We execute tests from the point of view of the user.

 Testing is the <span style="color:MediumSlateBlue;">execution</span> of code and <span style="color:MediumSlateBlue;">observation</span> of its behavior.
 Evaluated by exploration and experimentation.
 Is used to <span style="color:MediumSlateBlue;">detect failures</span> and <span style="color:MediumSlateBlue;">fix</span> the linked defects.
 Also helps to take management decisions and reduce risks.